Last Updated on January 1, 2023

 6. Maxxis CrossMark

-Then comes the Maxxis CrossMark.
-This is Maxxis’ race tire, ideal for cross–country trails.
+The CrossMark is Maxxis’ race tire, ideal for cross-country trail riding.
 But they can also use this on the road because of its low-profile tread pattern.
+It also adapts to different terrains by rolling fast on paved roads and maintaining traction even if the ground is wet.

 It has a fast-rolling center ridge that improves overall traction and rollover.
-This comes in 26-inches and has a width of 2.1.
+This comes in 26 inches and has a width of 2.1.

 Pros